goliatl/hy-r-intro/7_Statistics/1_Statistics.md

    - While we can see things aren't perfect, not to worry.
 There is no obvious co-dependence between the residuals and fitted values.
 While the scatter is harder to interpret, it lacks an obvious pattern.

-4. The _residuals vs leverage_ can help us find out if certain observations have a pronounced effect on the model.
+4. The _residuals vs leverage_ plot can help us find out if certain observations have a pronounced effect on the model.
 Such values would stand out from the other points.
 In our case, it looks like a few values might be more influential than the others (two were also identified as outliers in the other plots).

 If everything looks acceptable, we can print out the model output using the `summary` function: